-These 7 areas are used to plan your child’s learning and activities.
+These seven areas are used to plan your child’s learning and activities.
 Our teachers will support your child to make sure that the activities provided are suited to your child’s unique needs.
-This is a little bit like a curriculum in primary and secondary schools, but it's suitable for very young children, and it's designed to be really flexible so that staff can follow your child's unique needs and interests.
+This is a little bit like a curriculum in primary and secondary schools, but it's suitable for very young children, and it is designed to be really flexible so that staff can follow your child's unique needs and interests.

-At Holy Cross, our children are encouraged to follow their interests, to make independent choices about their learning - they are supported to develop their thinking skills through skilful adult interactions.
+At Holy Cross, our children are encouraged to follow their interests and make independent choices about their learning all the while being supported to develop their thinking skills through skilful adult interactions.

 ‘What children learn is important, but how children learn is even more important if they are to become learners in today’s society.’
 Helen Moylett

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.

 This is document we use at Holy Cross to plan for children in the Early Years: